aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-07-extending-umbraco-members.md

---- cson
+---
   title: "Extending Umbraco Members"
   metaTitle: "Extending Umbraco Members"
   description: ""
   revised: "2010-08-10"
   date: "2010-04-07"
-tags: ["umbraco","umbraco-3","members"]
+  tags:
+    - "umbraco"
+    - "umbraco-3"
+    - "members"
   migrated: "true"
-urls: ["/extending-umbraco-members"]
+  urls:
-summary: """
+    - "/extending-umbraco-members"
-This article is for working with Members in Umbraco 3.x.
-If you're looking to work with Members in Umbraco 4.x then refer to <a href=\"/umbraco-members-profiles\">this article</a>.
+  summary: "This article is for working with Members in Umbraco 3.x.
+If you're looking to work with Members in Umbraco 4.x then refer to <a href=\"/umbraco-members-profiles\">this article</a>."
-"""
 ---
 Recently we've had several projects which have come through in which we are building a solution in Umbraco and the client wants to have memberships within the site.